 Excessive crying, often referred to as colic, is a common problem in the first months of life — affecting as many as 20% of newborns.
-Experts have yet to figure out the cause in most cases, but differences in the types and amounts of bacteria in your baby’s gut might make a difference as to whether or not she develops colic.
+Experts have yet to figure out the cause in most cases, but differences in the types and amounts of bacteria in your baby’s gut might make a difference as to whether or not your baby develops colic.

 Breastmilk provides a number of benefits to your baby, including serving as a source of good bacteria that helps your baby’s digestive system develop.
 Research has shown that babies with colic tend to have less of a particular type of lactobacilli bacteria in their gut.